PhD Program in Oral and Experimental Pathology

 The Baltimore area offers an abundance of affordable apartments, condominiums, and homes.
 The city offers many cultural, athletic, historic, and other leisure events.
 The city is also a short distance from Washington, D.C.
 Areas for hunting, fishing, hiking, and boating are plentiful.
 Residents are provided tickets for certain Orioles baseball games at no cost.

-The PhD program of Oncology and Diagnostic Sciences in the School of Dentistry provides broad training in oral and experimental pathology that qualifies candidates for the AAOMP Fellowship and the ABOMP exam.
-Students admitted to the program have obtained at least a bachelor’s degree and a dental degree.
+The PhD program of Oncology and Diagnostic Sciences in the School of Dentistry provides broad training in oral and experimental pathology that qualifies candidates for the AAOMP Fellowship exam as well as the ABOMP exam.
+Students admitted to the program have obtained at least a bachelor or doctorate dental degree.
 Students should complete the requirements for admission to candidacy for the PhD by the end of the third year and obtain their PhD about one to two years later.
 Students entering with less preparation may need additional course work.

 Grades and the Graduate Record Examination

 Minimum standards for admission to graduate programs at the University of Maryland are specified in the Graduate School catalog.
 The department requires an undergraduate grade point average (GPA) of at least 3.0 on a scale of 4.0, and grades of A or B in science courses are expected.
 Applicants should take the Graduate Record Examination.
 NBDE I & II are recommended.

 Students who meet the entry requirements and who hold degrees from foreign colleges or universities must pass the Test of English as Foreign Language (TOEFL) as a test of their proficiency in English.
 A supplementary course in English may be recommended for some students.